1962 Baltimore Colts season

 Cover of the program for the October 28 game against the Green Bay Packers.

 The 1962 Baltimore Colts season was the tenth for the team in the National Football League.
 They finished the season with a record of 7 wins and 7 losses, in fourth place in the Western Conference, six games behind the Green Bay Packers.

 The Colts lost twice each to Green Bay, Detroit, and Chicago.

+After the season in January, Weeb Ewbank was succeeded as head coach by 33-year-old Don Shula, the defensive backfield coach with the Detroit Lions for three seasons.